ynikitenko/lena/docs/source/index.rst

 - comparison of analyses with arbitrary changes (including different input data or algorithms).

-- algorithm reuse for a subset of data (for example, to see how an algorithm works at different coordinates in the detector).
+- algorithm reuse for a subset of data
+  (for example, to see how an algorithm works at different positions in the detector).

 - analysis consistency.
-When we run several algorithms for same data or reuse an algorithm, we are sure that we use same data and algorithm.
+  When we run several algorithms for same data or reuse an algorithm, we are confident that we use same data and algorithm.

 - algorithms can be combined into a more complex analysis.

-Lena originated from experimental neutrino physics and is named after a great Siberian river.
+Lena was created in experimental neutrino physics and is named after a great Siberian river.

 .. .. rst-class:: hidden